 The University of La Verne moved all classes online beginning March 16, and most university employees are working from home as recommended by the Centers for Disease Control (CDC).
 However, you are able to connect with key departments including admissions, financial aid, student accounts, and academic advising via email, phone, or through a virtual appointment.
 Call us at 909-593-3511 Monday-Friday from 8-5 for assistance.

 - Question I haven’t applied yet.
-Can I still start an application for Winter/Spring/Summer 2021 terms?
+Can I still start an application for the Summer or Fall 2021 terms?

 - Question Can I visit campus?

 We are fully in compliance with the Governor’s Stay-at-Home order and only essential staff are working on campus.
 Most office staff are working remotely.
-Campus tours and prospective student information sessions have unfortunately been cancelled though we will be hosting virtual events.
+Campus tours and prospective student information sessions are being hosted virtually and the most up to date information can be found about all of our events on our information session page.
 You may also continue to connect with the university through Facebook, Instagram, Twitter, or YouTube.

 - Question How will I be notified about financial aid?